jwrigh26/pokemon-infinite-scroll/README.md

-Certainly!
-Below is a sample README.md file for your Pokémon Infinite Scroll application.
-It includes the steps to set up the project locally, along with an overview, features, and a tech stack section.
-Feel free to adjust it according to your project's specific needs.

----

 # Pokémon Infinite Scroll 🌱

 > A web application that allows you to browse through Pokémon with an infinite scrolling feature.